cpagan415/horiseon-website/README.md

 Changes that were made:

-Header, navigation, and hero had semantic HTML elements added.
+-Header, navigation, and hero had semantic HTML elements added.

-Broken link on navigation fixed.
+-Broken link on navigation fixed.

-Added alt to hero for accessibility.
+-Added alt to hero for accessibility.

-Changed name of title tag.
+-Changed name of title element.